Why do you create content?

 - What is [something our client helps with] — AKA top of funnel content

 And by publishing content about these topics, we’re driving actual potential customers (product users) to them instead of just traffic.
 (Learn more about our content marketing services here.)

-Zapier — pulling over 1 million potential customers every month
+Zapier — over 1 million qualified visitors (potential customers) per month

 Zapier’s T-content approach is similar to what Asana and Databox are doing.

 Like Asana, they intentionally create content that attracts their potential customers — and that’s typically SaaS product users (think email marketing software users, ecommerce software users, etc).